Best Internet for Rural Manitoba 2026 – Valley Fiber, Starlink & More

 Canada’s largest rural ISP

 Xplore (they dropped the “net” in 2022) has been serving rural Canadians for over two decades.
-They’re the biggest rural-focused ISP in the country, with a mix of technologies: fibre in some areas, 5G/LTE fixed wireless in others, and satellite for the most remote spots.
+They are the biggest rural-focused ISP in the country, with a mix of technologies: fibre in some areas, 5G/LTE fixed wireless in others, and satellite for the most remote spots.

 In Manitoba, Xplore has a significant presence.
 They acquired NetSet Communications (based in Brandon) and have been building out 5G wireless coverage across the province.
-They’ve signed a $500 million agreement to connect 125,000 homes across Manitoba, including 350 rural communities and 30 First Nations.
+They have signed a $500 million agreement to connect 125,000 homes across Manitoba, including 350 rural communities and 30 First Nations.

-Quality is hit-or-miss — it really depends on which technology you’re getting.
+Quality is hit-or-miss — it really depends on which technology you are getting.
 Their new 5G Ultra service (up to 500 Mbps) is excellent where available.
-Their older LTE service (25-50 Mbps) is adequate.
-Their satellite is… well, you should probably get Starlink instead.
+Their older LTE service (25–50 Mbps) is adequate.
+Their satellite is best avoided if you have any other option — get Starlink instead.

 Xplore Internet Plans (Approximate)